Capture your child’s imagination with these delightful planet books for kids.

 Looking at planets, the Sun, hundreds of moons and thousands of asteroids and comets, The Planets includes timelines that chronicle all major Space missions, right up to the latest Mars rovers, and infographics that present fascinating facts about all planets and the Solar System in a fresh new way.

-Scholastic True or False: Planets: Fun, photographic nonfiction at its best, from the authors of the successful Question and Answer series.
+Fun, photographic nonfiction at its best, from the authors of the successful Question and Answer series.
 Scholastic True or False is a science series in a fun question-and-answer format aimed at 2nd and 3rd graders.
-Each book contains 22 true or false questions with a full-color photograph on every page.
-Kids will read the question on the right and turn the page to see the answer on the left.
-Every answer also includes a bonus fact.

 Like these planet books?
-Find even more engaging book lists for kids with more than 100 book-themed reading lists!
+Find more educational book lists for kids on Mommy Evolution!

 Check out these fun educational tools!